 Blogging live from the Conway Memorial Lecture at Conway Hall, Red Lion Square.

 Lisa Jardine’s subject is her father Jacob Bronowski, public intellectual and humanist responsible for inspiring a generation, myself included.
 When I blogged about my “Bronowski Moment” some years ago, I discovered it was a moment shared with many, including Lisa herself.
 The impassioned Cromwellian plea grasping a sod plucked from the pond of human ash at the gates of Auschwitz from The Ascent of Man.
 The first time I became aware of Lisa as Bronowski’s daughter was when I followed- up a piece by her on the Auchinleck Manuscript.
-After that, Bronowski’s A Man Without a Mask (William Blake) and Science and Human Values followed naturally.
+After that, Bronowski’s A Man Without a Mask (William Blake) and Science and Human Values (in the wake of Hiroshima) followed naturally.

 In his introduction, host Laurie Taylor recalled Michael Frayn on the difficulties of writing on the inheritance of a parent, anticipating what we might expect from Lisa’s title.
 Not even Laurie I suspect actually anticipated what we were about to receive.
 I’m not certain what I was expecting – surely something on science and humanism or the history thereof or maybe, as Laurie suggested, the third culture blurring of science with art and the humanities.
 Well no.